Presentations & Unpublished Work

-Several talks on the typology of relative clauses, often with Nik Gisborne, exploring the notion of ‘parallel evolution’: the tendency of related languages to follow similar diachronic trajectories, even in the absence of contact.
-Most of the big picture is grounded in fine-grained corpus analyses of English wh-relatives, for now; in future, we hope to compare the English diachrony with diachronies of other related and unrelated languages.
-One proceedings paper has been published (Quantificational variability and the genesis of English headed wh-relatives, Proceedings of Sinn und Bedeutung 19), and another is in press (Where do relative specifiers come from?, preprint here).
-I've been using talks over the last couple of years to slowly fill in other parts of the story:
+Several talks on the typology of wh-words relative clauses, often with Nik Gisborne, exploring the notion of ‘parallel evolution’: the tendency of related languages to follow similar diachronic trajectories, even in the absence of contact.
+Two papers from this project have been published (Quantificational variability and the genesis of English headed wh-relatives, in Proceedings of Sinn und Bedeutung 19, and Where do relative specifiers come from? (preprint), in Micro-change and Macro-change in Diachronic Syntax).
+Various strands of the project are developed in the other outputs listed below.

-- Slides from Evolang XI (New Orleans, 2016) describing an apparent Constant Rate Effect (in the sense of Kroch 1989) which cannot be reduced to competing forms realizing the same function, and could instead be construed in terms of competing functional specifications of a given form.
+- A constant rate effect without stable functions (paper presented at Evolang XI, New Orleans, 2016).
+We describe an apparent Constant Rate Effect (in the sense of Kroch 1989) which cannot be reduced to competing forms realizing the same function, and could instead be construed in terms of competing functional specifications of a given form.

 There's loads more like this; if you want a copy of a particular presentation, email me.